All Articles

 Dream of a Common Language by Heather Ruth Mcdonald (US)

 This intriguing, intelligent play was inspired by an actual incident: women were banned from the artists’ dinner to plan the first Impressionist painting exhibit in 1874, even though works by women were to be shown.
 In the play, the dinner is at the home of Victor, a successful artist, and his wife, Clovis, an artist who no longer paints.
-After helping with the preparations and being excluded from the dining room, Clovis devises a “women-only” dinner to be held outdoors.
+After being excluded from the dining room, Clovis devises a “women-only” dinner to be held outdoors.

 English by Sanaz Toossi (US/UK)